 Project Capital Financing £'000

-Borrowing 74,901
+Borrowing 52,017

-Capital Receipts 6,373
+Capital Receipts 1,131

-Government Grants and other Contributions 62,924
+Government Grants and other Contributions 59,638

-Revenue Contributions from Reserves 8,133
+Revenue Contributions to Capital 27,430

-Total 152,331
+Total 140,216

 The Council is involved in several major capital projects.
-The main projects are listed below for information, and shows the amounts of expenditure incurred during 2022/2023, the total estimated gross cost of each project, and the status of the project at the end of this financial year.
+The main projects with expenditure in 2023/2024 are listed below for information, and shows the amounts of expenditure incurred during 2023/2024, the total estimated gross cost of each project, and the status of the project at the end of this financial year.